nishanthprogrammer/insta__app/README.md

 ---
 ⚠️ **Important Consent Note**:
  Instagram only allows your app to send a DM if the user has **messaged your business account** first.
-If they haven’t, the API returns:
+ So ask the user to comment the keyword and also send the same post to the business account to initiate the DM Automation If they haven’t, the API returns:
 `"User consent is required to access user profile."`
 ![image](https://github.com/user-attachments/assets/ce7d3394-9c29-47db-b6d2-a6868a1d0e8f)